Blog · Analysis · Last reviewed June 25, 2026

 Fifth, corrections must flow back into machine-readable records.
 If a paper is corrected, the associated database entries, training datasets, benchmark references, and lab-planning systems should carry that correction forward.
 Otherwise the prose changes while the operational memory remains stale.

 Sixth, autonomous labs need safety and containment rules.
 Closed-loop experimentation can optimize faster than human review if given the wrong objective or unsafe search space.
-Chemical safety, equipment limits, waste handling, precursor access, and dual-use controls have to be part of the system, not after-the-fact paperwork.
+Chemical safety, equipment limits, waste handling, precursor access, emergency stop paths, hardware authorization, and dual-use controls have to be part of the system, not after-the-fact paperwork.
+In biology and chemistry, this connects directly to AI biosecurity and to workflow-specific gates such as the drug-discovery workflow gate.

 Eighth, human expertise should remain formative, not ceremonial.
 The goal is not to force humans into every loop for symbolism.
 It is to keep enough trained judgment in the institution that researchers can challenge the model, notice when the instrument is lying, and understand why a candidate failed.